Luxiol massacre: Aftermath

 Prime Minister Michel Rocard sent his condolences.
 All festivities planned for celebrating the Bastille Day on July 14 were cancelled in Baume-les-Dames and replaced with a solemn ceremony to commemorate the victims of the shooting.

+The reason for the shooting is not known, though it was speculated that Dornier was angry because his father had decided not to turn over the farm's management to him.
+Police recovered two suitcases at Dornier's farm, packed, among other things, with books and clothes, suggesting that he had planned to flee afterwards.
+Dornier later told staff in psychiatric holding that he believed his family had conspired to kill him, which was attributed to baseless paranoia due to his then-undiagnosed schizophrenia.

 Dornier was kept under heavy guard in a hospital in Besançon.
 On July 15 he was transferred to the prison hospital in Fresnes and charged with fourteen counts of murder and eight counts of attempted murder.
 Two psychiatrists were appointed to examine his mental state, and in November the same year they declared that Dornier had schizophrenia, was therefore not responsible for his crimes, and should be confined in a special facility for dangerous patients.
-Their findings were confirmed in February 1990 and so he was declared insane and transferred from the prison in Dijon, where he was held in remand, to the mental hospital in Sarreguemines on April 18, 1991.
+Their findings were confirmed in February 1990 and so he was declared insane and transferred from the prison in Dijon, where he was held in remand, to a mental hospital in Sarreguemines on April 18, 1991.

 An application by the victims' families to bring Dornier before a criminal court was dismissed on March 2, 1994.
 On March 16 the same year, about fifty residents of Luxiol protested against the decision in front of the court in Besançon.

+Since entry, Dornier was held in a UMD under constant surveillance and strict schedule, as an orderly environment was deemed essential to his treatment.
+According to psychiatrists, he has been made aware of the impact the killings and a review board convenes every six months to judge Dornier's progress.
+However, as of April 2025, doctors agreed that while Dornier had gained a greater understanding of his actions, he still lacked full awareness and remained convinced that his family had been plotting to kill him.
+As such, Dornier declined requests for visits by his father, who sought to re-establish contact with him, until the elder Dornier's death.